Picture

 'A towel is about the most massively useful thing an interstellar hitchhiker can have…'

-It's one of my favourite bits of Douglas Adams' Hitchhiker's Guide to the Galaxy.
-Douglas goes on to demonstrate the towel's versatility whether it's for warmth, cover, hand to hand combat or simply dry yourself off with it if it still seems to be clean enough.
+It’s one of my favourite bits of Douglas Adams’ Hitchhiker’s Guide to the Galaxy.
+Douglas goes on to demonstrate the towel’s versatility—whether it’s for warmth, cover, hand-to-hand combat, or simply to dry yourself off with if it still seems clean enough.

-But what does the Hitchhiker's Guide to the Galaxy and more specifically towels have to do with Bolton FM.
-Well it runs out that the simple sock is also incredibly versatile.
+But what do the Hitchhiker’s Guide to the Galaxy—and more specifically towels—have to do with Bolton FM?
+Well, it turns out that the simple sock is also incredibly versatile.

 I feel this needs some explaining.
-To keep our volunteers as safe as possible from Coronavirus we've cancelled studio interviews, limited visits to the station and regularly clean.
+To keep our volunteers as safe as possible from coronavirus, we’ve cancelled studio interviews, limited visits to the station, and instituted regular cleaning.
 Some of our volunteers have self-isolated because of external commitments.

-So we've purchased lots of socks to to cover the studio microphones in an attempt to keep the studio as clean as possible.
-Presenters are also free to bring their own sock.
+So we’ve purchased lots of socks to cover the studio microphones in an attempt to keep the studio as clean as possible.
+Presenters are also free to bring their own socks.

 It’s thinking like this which shouldn’t be discounted if you find you have to self-isolate for twelve weeks or find yourself short at the shops if there are shortages.